knighthash/btc-rpc-explorer/README.md

-Note:  Make sure to change the default RPC configs in your local enviroment.
+Note:  Make sure to change the default RPC configs/passwords to something different in your local enviroment.

 # BTC RPC Explorer